Habeas Corpus and Due Process Rights for Detained Immigrants

 Types of Relief from Deportation

-4. Adjustment of Status: Some immigrants may be eligible to adjust their immigration status to that of a lawful permanent resident while avoiding deportation.
+4. Adjustment of Status: Some immigrants may have the opportunity to adjust their immigration status to that of a lawful permanent resident, thereby avoiding deportation.
+This process can be available to individuals who have a qualifying family member or employer willing to sponsor them.

-5. U Visa and T Visa: Victims of certain crimes or trafficking may be eligible for U visas or T visas, which provide a path to legal status.
+5. U Visa and T Visa: Victims of specific crimes, such as domestic violence or human trafficking, may be eligible for U visas or T visas.
+These visas not only provide a pathway to legal status but also allow victims to assist law enforcement in the investigation or prosecution of criminal activities.

 FAQ – Frequently Asked Questions